gil2rok/fb-sentiment-analysis/README.md

 Second, we concluded that generally as the school year wore on, the posts got more and more negative, suggesting that the longer students spent in school, the unhappier they were (to the extent that you can infer happiness from this data).

 ###### Limitations
 First and foremost, we need more data to draw stronger conclusions.
 Although this was a lot of fun, to produce more meaningful results, we need to collect posts from more schools.
 Unfortunately, due to time constraints, we were unable to do so.
 Second, further investigation is needed to examine the correlation between Facebook posts and actual student body happiness.
+Although a correlation makes sense, there are many other factors to consider (only emotionally-charged students post, online personas not reflecting reality, sensationalism, etc.).

 ### Conclusion
 We believe that this type of analysis can provide a cheap-and-dirty way of getting a low-resolution picture of student happiness.
 This could possibly inform decisions on academic rigor and requirements, university mental health programming, or perhaps duration of college breaks.
 Hopefully you found this as interesting as we did.